JennyLi2/Web-Interface-for-Remote-Python-Computation/readme.md

 ## Getting started

 There are 2 Python scripts (`script1.py` and `script2.py` in the `modules` directory) with empty functions inside and a configuration file (`spec.json` in the `config` directory) provided as templates.
+When executing `script1`, it will return an error as the input parameters do not match with the inputs specified in the configuration file.
 You can modify/add new Python scripts and update the configuration file to observe how the web interface changes.

 The 2 directories `scikitlearn_example` and `pytorch_example` contains the scripts of the scikit-learn and PyTorch models.